thanhlct/alex/alex/components/simulator/user_simulator/README.rst

 data_observation_probability
 -----------------
 This section is an optional using for defining probability of observing data in user random final goals.
 Each key of this dict will be a table name which we wish to define occurring frequency for its data rows.
-We use a tuple containing values in a row as keys in sub dict for pointing out this chance of taking stage.
+We use a tuple containing values in a row as keys in a sub dict for pointing out its chance of taking stage.
 You may also provide the probability only for several rows in a table, other rows is automatically sharing the remaining mass.

-The following is an example showing the definition of data observation probability for two tables, *time_relative* and *places*.
+The following is an example showing a definition of data observation probability for two tables, *time_relative* and *places*.

 ::